Key takeaways

 Product Overview

-Arbor combines git worktree management with embedded terminals and AI agent monitoring in a native desktop UI.[2]
-Each worktree gets its own terminal tab, and the app tracks live working/waiting status for Claude Code, Codex, and OpenCode.
+Arbor combines git worktree management with embedded terminals and AI agent monitoring around a shared daemon that serves a native desktop app, web UI, CLI, and MCP server.[4]
+Each worktree gets its own daemon-backed PTY terminal, and the app tracks live working/waiting status for Claude Code, Codex, and OpenCode.

 Key Capabilities